-Students whose start date is on or after 1 September 2019 receive a personal travel and subsistence budget of £4,000, while students who started before this date will receive a budget of £3,000.
-Your travel and subsistence budget is available to you for the duration of your study to support.
+Students receive a personal travel and subsistence budget of £4,000, while students who started before this date receive a budget of £3,000.
+Your travel and subsistence budget is available to you for the duration of your study and supports your attendance at conference, workshops, and other relevant events.

 You are responsible for keeping track of all expenditure on this budget, which must be pre-approved by your supervisors.

-For full information please review the Travel and Subsistence Budget information provided at the link below.

-Guidelines and Resources - CDT in Applied Photonics (hw.ac.uk)
+For full information please review the Travel and Subsistence Budget information provided here: Guidelines and Resources - CDT in Applied Photonics (hw.ac.uk).